 The Rite of Spring is arguably the most influential piece of music of the 20th Century, and we are excited for our 2019 production in association with Phoenix Dance Theatre to be streamed via OperaVision on 23 July 2021!

-Find out more about Stravinsky, the work’s infamous premiere and this brand-new interpretation below…
+Find out more about Stravinsky, the work’s infamous premiere and this unique interpretation below…

 How did it come about?

 The Rite of Spring was written by Igor Stravinsky, who was quite young at the time, and relatively unknown.
 He had been talent-spotted by the Russian impresario Sergei Diaghilev in Paris, and had already composed two ballet scores for Diaghilev’s own company ‘Ballet Russes’ — The Firebird (1910) and Petrushka (1911).

 The third commission – The Rite of Spring (subtitled ‘Pictures of Pagan Russia’) – was quite a departure from what had come before.
 Stravinsky describes how the concept came to him:

 “I saw in my imagination a solemn pagan rite: sage elders, seated in a circle, watching a young girl dance herself to death.
 They were sacrificing her to propitiate the god of Spring.”

 He then approached a painter named Nicholas Roerich, who specialised in pagan subjects, and the two worked together to create the scenario – two parts, broken into a series of episodes, which depict various rituals.
 Star dancer Vaslav Nijinsky was appointed choreographer, even though his last work had caused some controversy.

 The Rite of Spring’s 1913 premiere in Paris has gone down in history as one of the greatest theatrical furores of the 20th Century.
 In his 1936 autobiography, Stravinsky recalls that “derisive laughter” began after only the first few bars, and that things quickly escalated to a “terrific uproar”.